5 Business Strategies for Sustainability

 Strategy #5: Transformational

 The fifth and final strategy is called transformational because companies adopting this strategy make substantial changes to the external environment in which they operate.
 The external environment can be defined here as an industry, consumer market, supply chain, local community, or even broader society in which the company operates.
 Unlike the previous strategy where the focus was on diffusing sustainability within the firm, the focus in this strategy is facilitating more sustainable practices outside the firm.
-The primary reason for this is because firms adopting a transformational strategy tend to go beyond a niche segment of the market and are trying to tap into the mainstream.
+The primary reason for this is because firms adopting a transformational strategy tend to go beyond a niche segment of the market and are trying to penetrate the mainstream market, or bulk of customers.
 This requires change in the supply chain, among competitors, regulators, and the market.
-As a result, a transformational strategy presents firms with a paradox because they are typically trying to push a sustainability agenda on actors in society who are not ready for it.
+As a result, a transformational strategy presents firms with a paradox because they are typically trying to push a sustainability agenda in an institutional context that does not support it.
+It also means that firms are motivated to share core competencies that provided them with a competitive advantage for an embedded strategy.
 Interface Carpets is a US-based carpet company that has pioneered a number of technologies that have revolutionized the once very toxic carpet industry.
-But a key difference from the fourth strategy is that their focus wasn’t just on embedding sustainability, it was about rewriting the regulations associated with the carpet industry by demonstrating that more sustainable modes of manufacturing carpet were possible.
+But a key difference from the fourth strategy is that their focus wasn’t just on embedding sustainability, it was influencing regulations associated with the carpet industry by demonstrating that more sustainable modes of manufacturing carpet were possible.
 They also constructed new norms in the industry that forced a number of competitors that had no interest in sustainability to jump on board.
-That is, the mainstream market, which consisted of large industry government facilities purchasing industrial carpet, now expected that Interface competitors offer a similar portfolio of sustainable products.
+A more recent example is Tesla.
+The Electric Vehicle movement we are seeing in the automotive sector at the time of this writing is, no doubt, in part, due to the success of Tesla, a company whose explicit mission statement has been to eliminate the internal combustion engine.
+The success of an entrepreneurial firm like Tesla provides regulators with increased confidence that a shift to electric vehicles is possible without the massive economic costs and job losses that some argue would come with such a transition.

 When done successfully, the strategic benefits become quite lucrative for businesses that adopt this strategy.
 Competitive positioning becomes one of leadership where competitors look to the company for the next wave of technological innovation that they too need to adopt or, at least, be mindful of the market’s response to what the company is doing.
+A more recent example is IEX, a US public stock exchange with a business model that protects investors from predatory high frequency traders by inserting a speed bump that delays transactions on public exchanges by 350 microseconds to negate any unfair advantages afforded to high-frequency traders.
+Not long after IEX was approved as a public exchange by the Securities Exchange Commission, the New York Stock Exchange (NYSE) announced that it would follow IEX's by implementing a 350-microsecond delay into its own transactions to even out the playing field.
 Even more lucrative is when government, always uneasy about setting harsh social and environmental regulation that might stifle growth and job creation, establishes regulation that is based on what the company has in fact proven to be possible, without the economic costs governments want to avoid.
 SEKEM is an organic conglomerate located just outside Cairo, Egypt that specializes in agricultural commodities for a wide range of industries.
 Established in the late 1970s, the company was so transformative in its business model that it single-handedly convinced over 800 Egyptian farmers to transition their practices to organic cultivation in exchange for guaranteed access to the European market.
 SEKEM’s own ‘mother farm’ was so advanced in its agricultural practices environmentally and socially that the Egyptian government established regulatory policies in the agriculture sector based partly on what SEKEM proved was possible.
 Imagine that, organic farming in the middle of the desert.

 The organization itself starts to be redefined in the 5th strategy as the lines that once separated its own boundaries become blurred.
 That is, in the context of sustainability, managers that think of the company as a distinct organization is unhelpful.
 A more accurate term to define what is needed for strategy 5 is a meta-organization.
 Meta-organizations are unique networks of organizations in that they organize actions around a system-level goal but are not bound by formal authority relations.
 Meta-organizations typically possess lead organizations that use their prominence or power to take on a leadership role in pulling together the dispersed resources and capabilities of potential meta-organization participants.
 The innovativeness of meta-organizations as alternative forms of organization to traditional hierarchical organizations bestows on them an advantage in coping with the complexity of sustainability.
 Meta-organizations are effective at recognizing opportunities through previously unimagined or unavailable participant connections.
 The Fair Labour Association, The Kimberly Process and Wal-Mart Labs are examples here.
 The organizations involved range from businesses, to non-governmental organizations, to community based organizations and even governmental bodies.